 open/close all folders

 Terror Alert Level Green: It's not really there

 - The Stargate Verse.
 They've got bigger problems to deal with, such as the Ori and the Wraith.
-Occasionally an Atlantis character will flashback to being in it though.
+Occasionally a character will flashback to being in it though.

 - Farscape subverts the "Green" level, even lampshades it: Crichton's father mentions to John that it's a different world than the idealistic one they believed in when he left, what with the War on Terror going on.
 Crichton is obviously not impressed and is almost glad that's their biggest concern, in contrast with all the atrocities he's seen and felt "out there".